 Lamb (Peace Works Ornaments by Lydia P. Allen)

 These lamb ornaments are just too cute!
 Approximately 4" in diameter.
-Comes with Lydia's 2016 Directory of Traditional American Crafts Tag.
+Comes with Lydia's Directory of Traditional American Crafts Tag.
 Lydia has signed and dated each on the reverse, in her fine stitches.
-Only one of each color.
+Only one remains.

 We have received a special shipment of exquisite hand-made ornaments from Early American Life magazine Directory of Traditional American Crafts member Lydia Allen.